ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/0xgh057r3c0n/CVE-2025-34077](https://github.com/0xgh057r3c0n/CVE-2025-34077) :  ![starts](https://img.shields.io/github/stars/0xgh057r3c0n/CVE-2025-34077.svg) ![forks](https://img.shields.io/github/forks/0xgh057r3c0n/CVE-2025-34077.svg)

 ## CVE-2025-34040
  An arbitrary file upload vulnerability exists in the Zhiyuan OA platform via the wpsAssistServlet interface.
 The realFileType and fileId parameters are improperly validated during multipart file uploads, allowing unauthenticated attackers to upload crafted JSP files outside of intended directories using path traversal.
 Successful exploitation enables remote code execution as the uploaded file can be accessed and executed through the web server.
+Exploitation evidence was observed by the Shadowserver Foundation on 2025-07-05 UTC.

 - [https://github.com/jisi-001/CVE-2025-34040Exp](https://github.com/jisi-001/CVE-2025-34040Exp) :  ![starts](https://img.shields.io/github/stars/jisi-001/CVE-2025-34040Exp.svg) ![forks](https://img.shields.io/github/forks/jisi-001/CVE-2025-34040Exp.svg)

 ## CVE-2025-34036
  An OS command injection vulnerability exists in white-labeled DVRs manufactured by TVT, affecting a custom HTTP service called "Cross Web Server" that listens on TCP ports 81 and 82.
 The web interface fails to sanitize input in the URI path passed to the language extraction functionality.
 When the server processes a request to /language/[lang]/index.html, it uses the [lang] input unsafely in a tar extraction command without proper escaping.
 This allows an unauthenticated remote attacker to inject shell commands and achieve arbitrary command execution as root.
+Exploitation evidence was observed by the Shadowserver Foundation on 2025-08-27 UTC.